wasp-lang/wasp/web/docs/project/client-config.md

 ### Overriding Default Behaviour for Queries

-:::note
+:::info
-You can change the options for a single Query using the `options` object, as described [here](/docs/database/operations).
+You can change the options for a **single** Query using the `options` object, as described [here](/docs/database/operations). <!-- TODO: check if the link is correct after operations docs are merged -->
 :::

-Wasp's `useQuery` hook uses _react-query_'s `useQuery` hook under the hood.
-Since _react-query_ comes configured with aggressive but sane default options, you most likely won't have to change those defaults for all Queries.
+Wasp's `useQuery` hook uses `react-query`'s `useQuery` hook under the hood.
+Since `react-query` comes configured with aggressive but sane default options, you most likely won't have to change those defaults for all Queries.

 If you do need to change the global defaults, you can do so inside the client setup function.

 Wasp exposes a `configureQueryClient` hook that lets you configure _react-query_'s `QueryClient` object:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">